 What’s a photochromic lens?

-That’s indeed a possibility but if your budget allows it, the photochromic lens is still the best solution.
+That’s indeed a possibility but if your budget allows it, a photochromic lens is still the best solution.

 They might be versatile but photochromic lenses do perform slightly less than high-end mono-category lenses.